 The Washington Post’s Readers Know About AFib

 The Washington Post argued that home AFib monitors would raise anxiety and waste resources.
-Their readers begged to differ.
+I disagree, and so do many of their readers.

 “This is ridiculous clickbait.
 NO WAY would any actual competent physician do catheterization without the OTHER, obvious precursor tests.
 Lies.”